List of A Fist Within Four Walls characters: Yeung Chuk-luen

-Yeung Chuk-luen (楊竹鑾 (Joeng4 Zuk1 Lyun4)), portrayed by Jimmy Au, is the owner of a put chai ko(缽仔糕) factory whom started out as a ally of Kuen and Fung.
+Yeung Chuk-luen (楊竹鑾 (Joeng4 Zuk1 Lyun4)), portrayed by Jimmy Au, is the owner of a put chai ko(缽仔糕) factory whom started out as an ally of Kuen and Fung.
 However, later episodes revealed him as the main villain.
 Many years ago, he was asked by the leader of the Fellowship Association to assist Or Man-Cheung, Fuk Sau-Kam and Fung Chun-Ming by killing Duen Ying-Fung’s father and framing Kuen’s father.
 Disgusted by the Fellowship Association’s im competence, he disguises himself as a humble citizen within the city to plan his takeover.
 He helps the walled city citizens whenever possible, however to protect his employees he is blackmailed by Fuk Sau-kam into smuggling drugs outside of the walled city.
 Finding out how despicable Fuk Sau-kam is, he cut ties with him and joins the Walled City Welfare Association to side with Kuen.
 He has trained his body to be as tough as an iron shield that not only gained him the near immortal ability, but also protects him from being injured by any strikes.
 However, this capability also leaves him vulnerable to anything caused by gravity (falling) and external elements (fire).
 Eventually Kuen found his weak-spot and allows him and Duen to kill him with the Scaling Tiger strike.
 It is believed that Otto Chan portrayed a younger Yeung Chuk-Luen.